Sowmya-Budumuru/rule_engine/README.md

   **Set up the database** : SQLALCHEMY_DATABASE_URI = 'sqlite:///rules.db'
   **Run migrations** : flask db upgrade
   **Start the Flask development server** : flask run  {#output: * Running on http://127.0.0.1:5000}

+## Deployment
+**Docker** : Use a Dockerfile to containerize the application for easy deployment.
+**Cloud Services** : Deploy using services like AWS, Google Cloud, or Azure.
+**Web Server Configuration** : Use Nginx or Apache as a reverse proxy with Gunicorn for production deployment.

 ## Security Measures: